FAQ for Admission

 We accept both official and self-reported scores.
 Official scores need to come directly from the testing agency or an official at your school (principal, counselor, teacher, etc.).
 If you self-report your score and choose to enroll, we will require you to submit an official score report.

 While “superscore” sounds like a video game accomplishment, it is actually in reference to standardized testing.
 Yes, Denison superscores, meaning that we take your highest section scores across all instances you took the ACT or SAT.
 It is important to note that when you submit your scores you need to submit all test section scores for each time you took a standardized test.
 Our admission committee will recalculate your superscore based on all of your test scores.

 We would love to host you and your family on campus.
 The Office of Admission is open most weekdays (barring some holidays), and during the academic year, we offer Saturday visit options.
 You can easily schedule a visit online or by calling our office at 740-587-6276.

 Please note that as we monitor the COVID-19 situation, our utmost priority is to ensure the safety of our students, faculty, staff, and visitors.
 As such, we may need to change or cancel admission events as new information becomes available.

 Don’t sweat it.
 There are a lot of ways to learn more about us virtually—webinars, information sessions, virtual interviews, videos, and more.
 Start here.
 Also, don’t forget to check your email frequently, we will keep you posted as more opportunities arise.

 Our students represent diverse socioeconomic backgrounds, races, ethnicities, religions, sexual orientations, political beliefs, abilities, and gender identities.
-In glancing at the Class of 2024, 20% of our students are domestic students of color and 19% are international students.
+In glancing at our student body, 21% of our students are domestic students of color and 16% are international students.
 We value, and celebrate diversity at Denison.